opendatalab/labelU/README.md

 - Point Annotation: Points can help users accurately label key information in the image and can be used for object recognition, scene analysis tasks.
 - Polygon: Can help users accurately label irregular shapes and can be used for object recognition, scene analysis tasks.
 - Line Annotation: Lines can help users accurately label edges and contours in the image and can be used for object recognition, scene analysis tasks.
+- Cuboid: Cuboid can help users accurately label the size, shape, and location of objects within images, and can be used for object recognition, scene analysis tasks.

 ### Video